 When the ankle fracture is unstable or in bad position, surgery is needed to repair the ankle.
 In some cases, the bones of the ankle may poke through the skin.
 These are called open ankle fractures and require surgery.

-Ankle fracture surgery is not needed if the ankle is in position and stable despite the fracture.
+Ankle fracture surgery is not needed if the ankle is in proper alignment and stable despite the fracture.
 Surgery may be too risky when patients have a severe medical condition

 or a boot.
 Many surgeons use a removable boot.
 The boot protects the ankle as it heals but can be removed to allow washing, wound checks, and icing.